wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: bottom up approach based on post-order traversal.*

-8. [Graph] Jump over the river.
+8. [Graph] **Jump over the river**.
 Given a int array R with 0/1 as river, 0 as water and 1 as stone.
     You start from offset 0, with speed 1, in every step, you can choose to use current speed or speed + 1.
     Find the min jumps you need to jump over the river, return -1 if you can't jump over the river.
     For example: R=[1,1,1,0,1,1,0,0], you can jump 0(2) -> 2(3) -> 5(3) -> over